 What’s their story?

 Tamara Cohen is the creator and founder of what used to be known as Bruja’s Bakery.
-She talks in her blog about how her boyfriend Luis has called her “bruja” (witch) ever since she dressed up as one for Halloween back in 2015.
+She talks in her blog about how her boyfriend Luis has called her “bruja” (literally: witch, but it can also be a term of endearment) ever since she dressed up as one for Halloween back in 2015.
 The word has stuck as a nickname and it made sense at the time to use it for her newly created online bakery.

 However, what started as an at-home bakery providing the best New York-style bagels and other treats for residents in Madrid has now turned into so much more.

 While Tamara knew that Bruja’s Bakery would never work as a commercial business name in a Spanish-speaking country like Spain, she knew that she wanted to open a physical store for her bakery in the future.

 It took two years of visualizing her final product and ironing out the details with her boyfriend standing by her side lending moral support.
 But she did it!